2012 Ford Flex Performance

 While the base 2012 Ford Flex delivers competent, though somewhat boring, performance, reviewers say that models with the turbocharged EcoBoost engine and paddle shifters are almost sporty.
 However, adding EcoBoost power to your Flex will cost you.
-You’ll have to pay about $12,400 more than the base trim’s MSRP in order to get it.

 - "The Flex's ability to maneuver through tight turns is matched only by its well-mannered ride and hushed interior.” -- Kelley Blue Book

 - "The bottom line is that the Ford Flex will do almost everything the traditional minivan will but in a much more drivable package.” -- Examiner.com